brianbauer42/WhatAudio/README.md

 change '**development**' to '**production**'
 change webpack.config.**dev**.js to webpack.config.**prod**.js

-Navigate to the download location in your terminal and type **npm run go**

-If the server is in production mode and no running on port 80, verify that the NODE_ENV environment variable is set to 'production' by setting it manually in your terminal.
+Verify that the NODE_ENV environment variable is set to 'production' by setting it from your terminal.
 ```
 Linux/OSX: export NODE_ENV=production
 Windows: set NODE_ENV=production
 ```

+From inside the download folder in your terminal type **npm run go**